theorlbooth/Project_1/README.md

 ### Enemy movement

 This was probably one of the more time consuming tasks as I wanted the enemies to move in opposite directions depending on the rows they were on.
-In order to get this to work I came up with a system whereby there is a lead square and a tail square and as these move the enemies then follow them.
-At the end of each line the lead becomes the tail on the next line and vise versa.
+In order to get this to work, I came up with a system whereby there is a lead square and a tail square and as these move the enemies then follow them.
+At the end of each line the lead becomes the tail on the next line and vice versa.
 I then applied some logic to check if either the lead square or the tail square was equal to the start or the end of the line in question and then applied the required functions.

 ### Lasers

-In order to be able to have multiple lasers I put an event listener linked to the space bar in that adds a laser to the cell directly above the Millenium Falcon wherever it is on the board.
+In order to be able to have multiple lasers I put an event listener linked to the space bar in, that adds a laser to the cell directly above the Millenium Falcon wherever it is on the board.
 I then wrote an interval function to check every 200ms if there are any lasers on the board and to move them accordingly.

 ### Enemy Lasers